AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_android.md

 ```
 >**Note**: For Gradle 5.0 and later, BoM is automatically enabled, whereas for earlier versions of Gradle, you need to enable the BoM feature.
 See [Firebase Android BoM](https://firebase.google.cn/docs/android/learn-more#bom) and [Firebase Android SDK Release Notes](https://firebase.google.cn/support/release-notes/android) for details.

-2. Sync project with gradle files, extend `FirebaseMessagingService`, and register `FirebaseMessagingService` in the `AndroidManifest.xml` file of your project.
+2. Sync the project with the gradle files, extend `FirebaseMessagingService`, and register `FirebaseMessagingService` in the `AndroidManifest.xml` file of your project.

 ```java
 public class EMFCMMSGService extends FirebaseMessagingService {